-- 18.1.6 The supervisor may set minimum financial resource requirements, for example, to discourage market entrants with insufficient financial resources to withstand shocks.
-Where this is the case, such requirements might take into account risk factors such as the nature of the business to be intermediated, whether the intermediary operates client accounts, the level of any professional indemnity insurance and the level of operating expenses, to ensure that an appropriately risk-based financial resource requirement is set. - 18.1.7 The supervisor should only issue a licence if the applicant meets the initial licensing conditions. - 18.1.8 In specific and limited circumstances, the supervisor may choose to make exceptions to certain licensing requirements.
+- 18.1.6 The supervisor may set minimum financial resource requirements, for example, to discourage market entrants with insufficient financial resources and to help ensure that existing licensees have sufficient financial resources for business continuity purposes.
+Where this is the case, such requirements might take into account factors such as the nature of the business to be intermediated, whether the intermediary operates client accounts, the level of any professional indemnity insurance and the level of operating expenses, to ensure that an appropriately risk-based financial resource requirement is set. - 18.1.7 The supervisor should only issue a licence if the applicant meets the initial licensing conditions. - 18.1.8 In specific and limited circumstances, the supervisor may have the power to make exceptions to certain licensing requirements.
 The supervisor should ensure that any such exceptions do not encourage regulatory arbitrage or increase the risk to consumers. - 18.1.9 The supervisor should consider what licensing requirements are applicable to intermediaries operating on a cross-border basis from outside the jurisdiction.
 These requirements should be transparent to consumers, as well as to intermediaries, so that they can make an informed decision when choosing to deal with intermediaries from other jurisdictions. - 18.1.10 The supervisor may consider the possibility of issuing periodically renewable licences.
 An advantage of doing so would be to ensure formal periodic reassessment of compliance with the regulatory licensing requirements. - 18.2 The supervisor ensures that insurance intermediaries licensed in its jurisdiction are subject to ongoing supervisory review. - 18.2.1 The supervisor should require that initial licensing conditions, as applicable, are maintained subsequent to the licence being issued and that ongoing regulatory requirements are met.
 Where another authority is responsible for setting the licensing requirements, the supervisor should communicate, and cooperate where possible, with this authority.

-- The supervisor may choose to take a risk-based approach in reviewing on a targeted basis whether insurance intermediaries fulfil their licensing and conduct of business requirements on an ongoing basis.
-Under such an approach, supervisory review should take into account the differing size of intermediaries, their likely impact on the market and the riskiness and complexity of their business. - 18.2.3 In addition to monitoring ongoing compliance, the supervisor should require that any breaches in licensing conditions or other supervisory requirements are reported promptly by the intermediary.
+- 18.2.2 The supervisor may choose to take a risk-based approach in reviewing on a targeted basis whether insurance intermediaries fulfil their licensing and conduct of business requirements on an ongoing basis.
+Under such an approach, supervisory review should take into account the differing size of intermediaries, their likely impact on the market and the riskiness and complexity of their business. - 18.2.3 In addition to monitoring ongoing compliance, the supervisor should require that any breaches in licensing conditions or other supervisory requirements are reported promptly.